 FMD is not a public health or food safety concern.
 Meat is safe to eat.

 Packers and State Animal Health Officials are encouraged to work together to determine the best options that reduce FMD virus spread via livestock trucks and plant employees while aligning with capabilities and local regulations.
 When available, more information will be posted on the packer biosecurity page.

-Packers may also be involved in sample submission for surveillance of FMD, CSF, or ASF virus.
+Packers may also be involved in sample submission for surveillance of FMD virus.
 When available, additional information will be posted on the packer surveillance page.